-Preheat the oven to 350-degrees and line a 9-inch x 5-inch loaf pan with foil and spray well with cooking spray.
+CAKE: Preheat the oven to 350-degrees and line a 9-inch x 5-inch loaf pan with foil and spray the sides and bottom with cooking spray.
 Set aside.

 In a large bowl, whisk together both sugars, milk and egg whites.
 Add in the pumpkin puree and vanilla extract to the sugar mixture and mix until fully incorporated.
 Add the cinnamon, pumpkin pie spice and nutmeg to the mixture and stir to incorporate.
 Add 1/2 cup of the flour to the mixture and the baking soda.
 Mix until just blended.
 Add the second 1/2 cup of flour and salt to the mixture and stir until just blended.
 Add the last 1/2 cup of flour and the baking powder and stir until all ingredients are thoroughly incorporated.
 Pour mixture into prepared loaf pan.

-Prepare the streusel topping by slightly melting the butter in a medium sized bowl.
+TOPPING: Slightly melt the butter in a medium sized bowl, in the microwave.
 Add the sugar, oats, flour, graham cracker crumbs and pumpkin pie spice to the slightly melted butter.
-Use a fork to incorporate the ingredients so they resemble coarse sand with chunks of streusel.
-Pour streusel topping onto the pumpkin batter in the loaf pan and gently push the streusel into the batter, so it adheres to the batter.
+Use a fork to incorporate the ingredients so they resemble coarse sand, with chunks of streusel.
+Pour streusel topping on top of the unbaked pumpkin loaf cake, and gently push the streusel into the batter, so it adheres to the batter.

 Baking time depends on you oven.
 I started checking my cake after 55-minutes and every 5 minutes until it was done (at about the 65-minute mark).
-If the streusel topping is getting too browned on top, you can always tent the loaf pan with foil to protect the streusel, however I did not have that issue.
+If the streusel topping is getting too browned on top, you can always tent the loaf pan with foil to protect the streusel.

 Mmmmmm…perfect with a cup of coffee?!